smatterchoo/naturalbornclickers/README.md

 <img src="clickers-won.png" alt="Screenshot" width="400"/>

+### Provenance / Copyright / Warranty / Disclaimer

-This was created as a pedagogical example of using python as a webserver and handling events from html / javascript.
+This was created as a fun, small example to show students how to use python as a webserver, handling events from a web browser.

+Google Gemini 2.5 Pro (May 2025) produced the initial version, and I refactored and simplified.

+The code is free to use, and in the public domain.
+No warranty is expressed or implied.

+Many best practices, including for security, were sacrificed for pedagogical clarity.
+This code should not be used as the basis for any serious projects.